Sensitivity of low-rank matrix recovery: Introduction

-Studying sensitivity of low-rank matrix recovery is the motivation for this paper.
-We want to characterize the sensitivity of the output, the unknown structured signal $Y\in\mathbb R^{m\times n}$, with respect to small perturbations of the input data, the compressed sensing $A\in\mathbb R^\ell$.
-For this, we study the associated \emph{condition number} $\kappa_\mathrm{recovery}(A,Y)$.
-We give a formal definition of this number in \cref{sec:contributions}, but at this point it is sufficient to think about an asymptotically sharp bound
+To answer the previous question for low-rank matrix recovery, we characterize the (first-order) sensitivity of the output, the unknown low-rank matrix $Y\in\mathbb R^{m\times n}$, with respect to small perturbations of the input data, the compressed sensing $A\in\mathbb R^\ell$.
+For this, we compute the \emph{condition number} $\kappa_\mathrm{recovery}(A,Y)$ of the nonlinear least-squares problem \cref{lrr_problem}.
+We give a formal definition of this number in \cref{sec:contributions}, but at this point it suffices to think about an asymptotically sharp bound

 where $\| \cdot \|_F$ denotes the Frobenius norm.
 Here, $Y'$ is the solution of \cref{lrr_problem} for the input $A'=A+\Delta A$, which is a small perturbation of $A$.
 By asymptotically sharp we mean that the inequality is a sharp inequality in the limit as $\Vert \Delta A\Vert \to 0$.
+We stress that the foregoing bound holds irrespective of the specific algorithm that is employed to obtain the low-rank matrix $Y$.
+It is an intrinsic property of the low-rank matrix recovery problem, a measure of its numerical hardness \cite{BCSS,BC2013}.

-Our first main contribution is a practical linear algebra algorithm for computing the condition number $\kappa_\mathrm{recovery}(A,Y)$ of low-rank matrix recovery.
+Our first main contribution is a numerical linear algebra algorithm for computing the condition number $\kappa_\mathrm{recovery}(A,Y)$ of low-rank matrix recovery.
 This algorithm is presented in \cref{alg_matrix_recovery}.
-We show in \cref{prop_complexity} below that for certain structured sensing operators, the computational complexity of the algorithm is $\mathcal{O}( \phi s^3 )$, where $s = (m+n-r)r$ is the problem size\footnote{The problem size is defined here as the dimension of the optimization domain in \cref{lrr_problem}.
-It will be stated formally in \cref{sec:contributions}.} and $\ell = \phi s$, where the \emph{oversampling rate} $\phi>1$ is typically a small constant.
-Up to a factor $\phi$, this is the same complexity as one step of a standard (Riemannian) Newton method \cite{AMS2008,Boumal2020} for solving optimization problem \cref{lrr_problem}.
-We apply the algorithm in \cref{sec:experiments}.
+We show in \cref{prop_complexity} below that for certain structured sensing operators, including coordinate projections, the computational complexity of the algorithm is $\mathcal{O}( \phi s^3 )$, where $s = (m+n-r)r$ is the problem size\footnote{The problem size is defined here as the dimension of the optimization domain in \cref{lrr_problem}.
+It will be stated formally in \cref{sec:contributions}.} and $\ell = \phi s$, where the \emph{oversampling rate} $\phi>1$ is typically a small constant (up to a factor $\phi$, this is the same complexity as one step of a standard (Riemannian) Newton method \cite{AMS2008,Boumal2020} for solving optimization problem \cref{lrr_problem}).
+We apply the algorithm in \cref{sec:experiments} to small-scale matrix recovery problems to assess the impact of oversampling ($\phi>1$) on the condition number.

 Our second contribution is an explicit formula of the condition number for the special case of \emph{low-rank approximation}.
 Here, the input data is $A\in\mathbb R^{m\times n}$ and the problem is approximating $A$ with a matrix of low rank $r$, i.e., solving